 - Follow the steps on how to get a bundt cake out of a pan.

-- Serve with fresh fruit and confectioners sugar or ½ cup chocolate chips melted and drizzled over the cake.
+- Serve with fresh fruit and confectioners sugar or this easy chocolate glaze.